Image Colorization: A Survey and Dataset: Single-Image Deep Colorization

 \section{Single-Image Deep Colorization}

-This section introduces the various deep learning techniques for image colorization.
-As shown in Figure~\ref{fig:Taxonomy}, these colorization networks have been classified into various categories, in terms of different factors, such as structural differences, input type, user-assistance \etc Some networks may be eligible for multiple categories; however, we have simply placed these in the most appropriate category.
+This section introduces various deep-learning techniques for image colorization.
+As shown in Figure~\ref{fig:Taxonomy}, these colorization networks have been classified into various categories in terms of different factors, such as structural differences, input type, user assistance, etc. Some networks may belong to multiple categories; however, we assign each method to the most appropriate category.
+We also provide the strengths and weaknesses of each category in Table~\ref{tab:Strenght_weakness}.